Jayatitrehan01/House-Price-Prediction/README.md

 Removed irrelevant or duplicate records (if any)

-📌 2.
-Feature Engineering
+ 2. Feature Engineering
 Created new features where necessary (e.g., total basement area, age of house)

-Converted time-based fields to numeric features for modeling
+Converted time-based fields to numeric features for modelling

-📌 3.
-Encoding Categorical Variables
+ 3. Encoding Categorical Variables
-Used LabelEncoding or OneHotEncoding for converting object types into numeric format
+Used LabelEncoding or OneHotEncoding for converting object types intoa  numeric format

-📌 4.
-Feature Scaling
+ 4. Feature Scaling
-Applied StandardScaler to normalize numerical columns
+Applied StandardScaler to normalise numerical columns

-📌 5.
-Outlier Detection & Removal
+ 5. Outlier Detection & Removal
-Used Z-score method to identify and remove extreme outliers
+Used the Z-score method to identify and remove extreme outliers

-📌 6.
-Feature Selection
+6. Feature Selection
-Dropped irrelevant or redundant columns that don't contribute to prediction
+Dropped irrelevant or redundant columns that don't contribute to the prediction